Things to Do at University: The Student Bucket List

 From a friend, a tutor, the counselling service.
 Asking is harder than it looks and more rewarding than you expect.

-Forgive yourself for a year that didn't go to plan
+Forgive yourself for a year that did not go to plan

 Not every year will be the best.
-That's not a failure β it's three years of a life being lived.
+That is not a failure: it is three years of a life being lived.

-Join a university sports team β any level
+Join a university sports team at any level

-Most clubs have a first team, second team, and recreational team.
-You don't need to be good.
+Most clubs have a first team, second team and recreational team.
+You do not need to be good.

 Try a completely new sport